Jenkins-Of-Ewelme Web Site

 Venus

-The transit of Venus - where the planet Venus passes directly between us and the Sun, took place on 8th June 2004.
+The Transit of Venus - where the planet Venus passes directly between us and the Sun, took place on 8th June 2004.
 Since this is a very rare event - the last one was in 1882, it is of great interest to astronomers.
 One reason is that it was once the only means to measure the distance of the Earth to the Sun, by timing how long it takes for Venus to transit from one edge of the Sun to the other.
 Knowing the speed of rotation of the Earth, this time is converted into a distance along one side of an enormous triangle.
 The angle between one edge of the Sun and the other can also be visually measured.
 So, we all know from school maths!, that having a side and an angle of a right angled triangle means we can find the other lengths, one of them being the distance to the Sun.
 This happens to be roughly 149, 600, 000 Km.
 QED!.
-There will be another one on June 6th 2012, but after that, the next will be in 121 years in 2117.
+There will be another one on June 6th 2012 (It turns out unfortunately, that it was cloudy here!!), but after that, the next will be in 121 years in 2117.
 So don't miss the one due in London Olympics year.

 The pictures below show the result of observing the transit by projecting an image of the Sun onto white card through a pair of binoculars, and how this was done with the help of my able assistant!
 N.B.
 NEVER look at the sun directly through unprotected optical devices.